Intellectual property rights and research data

 You should always keep a copy of any legal agreements governing your research, and refer to them in your planning, and again prior to making your data publicly available, in order to ensure you are complying with your contractual obligations.

 Where ownership of research data or software resides with the University, researchers are authorised under the Research Data Management Policy to make data and source code openly available, providing no commercial, legal or ethical restrictions apply.
-If staff at other universities in the UK, Europe, North America or Australasia are co-creators of the data, the permission of these universities can usually be assumed, as most universities have similar policies that promote the open sharing of research data.
-Outside of these regions it may be wise to check.
+If staff at other universities in the UK, Europe, North America or Australasia are co-creators of the data, it is likely that these universities will permit data sharing also, as most universities have similar policies that promote the sharing of research data.
+But it will be wise to check with the co-creators/their institutions.
 You should in any case always ensure any colleagues with other organisations who had a hand in creating the dataset or software are aware that they will be published and the terms on which they will be made available.

 While for University employees authorisation in principle to publish data and software source code created in research under an open licence may be assumed, the particular context should always be taken into account.
 For example, if it is an objective of the research to create a proof of concept with a view to commercialisation, there may be a very good reason not to make project IP (including relevant data) openly available.
 Be aware that open licences applied to data and source code cannot be revoked once they have been applied.